Destiny Santana knows exactly why she loves art.

 “I grew up in the best city in the world in the best neighborhood of that city,” she said proudly.

 Her childhood was a cascade of bold colors and expression that lives through her work today as an artist.
-Her work is imbued with a captivating sense of movement that positioned her perfectly to convey the movement and sense of joy and expression so many associate with the game of soccer.
+It is a body of work that is imbued with a captivating sense of movement that positioned her perfectly to convey the movement and sense of joy and expression so many associate with the game of soccer.
 It is also why she is so proud to unveil her scarf design for New York City FC’s upcoming Noche Latina match on September 18 against the Philadelphia Union.

 “It was fun for me to put myself out there and put myself in a space that I'm not familiar with [in soccer] and watch,” she said.
 “I thought it was cool to be able to do that and now I'm knowledgeable!”